My Frito pie is a legend in my household, so I know your family will love it too!

-If you love walking tacos or my zesty Dorito taco salad, you’ll flip over this recipe!
-It works with any chili base, including my healthier turkey tacos.
+If you love walking tacos, my fan favorite, viral, taco pasta salad, or zesty Dorito taco salad, you’ll flip over this recipe!
+It works with any chili base including canned, but my Texas chili is my absolute favorite!

 Let’s get cooking!